Polly Toynbee: Political history and opinions

 In December 2006, Greg Clark (a former SDP member, later to be a Conservative minister) claimed Toynbee should be an influence on the modern Conservative Party, causing a press furore.
 Reacting to this, Conservative leader David Cameron said he was impressed by one metaphor in her writings – of society being a caravan crossing a desert, where the people at the back can fall so far behind they are no longer part of the tribe.
 He added, "I will not be introducing Polly Toynbee's policies."
 Toynbee expressed some discomfort with this embrace, adding, "I don't suppose the icebergs had much choice about being hugged by Cameron either."
 In response to the episode, Boris Johnson, at the time a Conservative MP and journalist who had been severely criticised by Toynbee, rejected any association with Toynbee's views, writing that she "incarnates all the nannying, high-taxing, high-spending schoolmarminess of Blair's Britain.
 Polly is the high priestess of our paranoid, mollycoddled, risk-averse, airbagged, booster-seated culture of political correctness and 'elf 'n' safety fascism".

 Having advocated for Gordon Brown to succeed Blair as prime minister, Toynbee continued to endorse him in the early part of his premiership.
 By spring 2009 she had become sharply critical of Brown, arguing that he had failed to introduce the social-democratic policies he promised, and was very poor at presentation too.
 She subsequently called for his departure, voluntary or otherwise.
 In the European Elections of June 2009 she advocated a vote for the Liberal Democrats.
 During the 2010 general election she advocated a tactical vote for whichever candidate was best able to keep the Conservatives out of power.

+In 2009, Toynbee wrote that the proposed Equality Bill, which was drafted under the guidance of Harriet Harman, was "Labour's biggest idea for 11 years.
+A public-sector duty to close the gap between rich and poor will tackle the class divide in a way that no other policy has...
+This new duty to narrow the gap would permeate every aspect of government policy.
+Its possible ramifications are mind-bogglingly immense."